 - Average high: 42°F (5.5°C)

 - Average precipitation: 3.3 in (84 mm)

 - December 1 - 8:27 a.m. / 4:32 p.m.

 - December 31 - 8:51 a.m. / 4:37 p.m.

 To prepare for Sinterklaas - the title of both the man and his name day - Dutch children will set their shoes next to the fireplace at bedtime, in the hope that he will leave treats in them.
 Popular favorites include chocolate letters and a variety of spiced cookies, from speculaas bricks to bite-sized pepernoten and kruidnoten.
 The holiday culminates in family celebrations on December 5, also known as Sinterklaas Eve.

 Kerst (Christmas Day)

 Not only is there Sinterklaas, but Christmas is also celebrated in the Netherlands.
-Some museums are closed on Christmas Day, so check out our list of attractions that are open on December 25.
+Pleae note that some museums are closed on Christmas Day.

 Tweede Kerstdag (Second Day of Christmas)